SebastianUA/terraform/google_cloud_platform/examples/compute_image/README.md

-# Work with AWS COMPUTE_IMAGE via terraform
+# Work with COMPUTE_IMAGE via terraform

 A terraform module for making COMPUTE_IMAGE.